 There are funnily shaped wedges which you can mount in between the sticks.
 Simply take a napkin, paper packaging of your disposable wooden sticks, and fold it into a small rectangle with some width.
 Place the wedge somewhere around the middle of your sticks.
 Then take a rubber band.
 Wrap it around until the wedge is tightly secured in place.
 We used the lid from the soya sauce bottle thrown into sushi packs.
 Now all you have to do is squeeze the sticks together to pick up your food; no complicated finger manoeuvring required.

-Disclaimer: This method will make you look like a foreign idiot.
+Disclaimer: This method will make you look like an amateur gaijin (a foreigner).

 2. The Pro